The Absolutely True Part-Time Diary of an Indian

 After a school incident provokes a teacher to challenge fifteen year-old Junior, he leaves the school on the Spokane Indian Reservation for an all-white school in a nearby town with better resources.
 At first, Junior’s new schoolmates shun him for being different, and at home, his friends shun him for being a traitor and leaving the reservation.
 Through cartoon drawings and frank narrative, Junior wrestles with his own sense of value and the value of his people.

-I think part of what makes this story so powerful is the fact that … Continue reading
+I think part of what makes this story so powerful is the … Continue reading

 This Is Where It Ends